kevinboone/p53-fan/README.md

 `p53-fan` only reads temperatures from the hwmon subsystem.
-It can't use SMART directly on SATA drives (although it can use `drivetemp` to get the same effect) an it can't use proprietary APIs to read the temperature of a GPU (but it can read the GPU temperature from `thinkpad_acpi` for some hardware).
+It can't use SMART directly on SATA drives (although it can use `drivetemp` to get the same effect) and it can't use proprietary APIs to read the temperature of a GPU (but it can read the GPU temperature from `thinkpad_acpi` for some hardware).

 I wrote `p53-fan` for my own purposes, and I consider it feature-complete.